I'm a member

 Printer Friendly Version

 Transcranial magnetic stimulation (TMS) is a non-invasive method of delivering electrical stimulation to the brain.
 TMS involves placement of a small coil over the scalp and passing a rapidly alternating current through the coil wire.
 The current produces a magnetic field that passes unimpeded through the scalp and bone, resulting in electrical stimulation that affects neuronal function.
 Repetitive TMS (rTMS) is being evaluated for the treatment of treatment-resistant depression (TRD) and a variety of other psychiatric/neurologic brain disorders.

 Transcranial magnetic stimulation (TMS) was first introduced in 1985 as a new method of noninvasive stimulation of the brain.
-The technique involves placement of a small coil over the scalp; a rapidly alternating current is passed through the coil wire, producing a magnetic field that passes unimpeded through the scalp and bone, resulting in electrical stimulation of the cortex.
+The technique involves placement of a small coil over the scalp; passing a rapidly alternating current through the coil wire, which produces a magnetic field that passes unimpeded through the scalp and bone, resulting in electrical stimulation of the cortex.
 TMS was initially used to investigate nerve conduction; for example, TMS over the motor cortex will produce a contralateral muscular-evoked potential.
 The motor threshold, which is the minimum intensity of stimulation required to induce a motor response, is empirically determined for each individual by localizing the site on the scalp for optimal stimulation of a hand muscle, then gradually increasing the intensity of stimulation.
 The stimulation site for treatment is usually 5 cm anterior to the motor stimulation site.